dialchain/dial/README.md

 The Dial scales by __partitioning__ tokens and publishers into neighborhoods.
 The __Ephemeral Neighborhoods Protocol (ENP)__ secures a deterministic but unpredictable association between each token and a group of publishers (neighborhood) responsible for the verification and publication of changes on that token in the given time window.

 The Dial has no authoritative identification mechanism.
 The Dial conditions permissionless participation with a __cumulative Proof of Work (PoW)__ called __Reputation__.
 The __reputation__ of a participant is the aggregation of the PoW performed so far by that participant.
-The reputation of a participant (sort of capital) exposes the participant to privileges (e.g., eligibility to provide or consume some services). __Spam control__ is provided by making sure verifiable misbehavior of a participant leads to the loss of that participant's reputation.
+The reputation of a participant (sort of capital) exposes the participant to privileges (e.g., eligibility to provide or consume some services). __Spam control__ is provided by making sure verifiable misbehaviour of a participant leads to the loss of that participant's reputation.

 The Dial does not care about the __nature or the content of a token__.
 The main purpose of the Dial is to document the last authorization script of each token, such as to prevent illicit modification.
 Therefore, data found in Dial protocols are mainly identifiers, expiration dates, content, and authorization hashes.
 In this same perspective, the Dial does not require a publisher to maintain a protocol history.